StevenBlack/vocab/readme.md

 ### balletomane
 A ballet-lover, who for some reason is not called a balletophile.
 While we're on the topic, if a female ballet star is called a ballerina, why don't they call Barishnykov a ballerino?
 (Just wondering.)
-Pronounced BAH-LET-EH-MANE.

 ### baluster